c12i/collinsmuriuki.github.io/about.md

 <p>I enjoy teaming up with like-minded individuals in bringing the craziest ideas to life, solving problems and contributing to open-source projects.</p>

-<p>In my free time, you will find me playing video games, reading books, playing football, cycling and doing some photography.
+<p>In my free time, you will find me playing video games, reading novels, watching football, cycling and doing some photography.
 I also like foreign languages and am currently putting a lot of effort into becoming fluent in German.</p>

 <h2>Skills</h2>